The CISO's Guide to

 - Domain trust scoring for unknown sites

-- 500+ signals across 35+ scam categories
+- Detection across 40+ scam categories

 of scam losses begin with a message, not a transaction.
 Your fraud tools activate at the transaction layer.
 The damage happens before they ever fire.